Dshaw630/bethpage-tee-time-analysis/Thought_Process.md

       - confirm that the size of the df was not altered
       - confirm that no rows are both "played" and have a cancellation time, nor "cancelled" without a time listed
+  - Clean number of players column, some values >4 exist
+    - invalid values exist in raw data, but upon inspection the details column for each row has a valid player count within the string.
+    - extracted correct values from details, compare to player_count, and reconcile valid data out of these two
 ## intake and cleaning todo

   - drop booking source? seems useless